 Section 3.
 Interested professionals or paralegals in related fields may subscribe to section mailings and attend section activities, paying section subscription fees as established by the Association.
 Section subscribers shall have no vote in Section affairs, and may be excluded from any or all meetings by vote of the Section or may be excluded from a specific meeting by vote of the Section Officers.
 Section subscribers shall not hold office in the Section.
 Specific section subscribers may be removed from participation by vote of the Section, with no subscription fee refund required.

 Section 4.
 Section dues and section subscription fees shall be paid to and held by the Association.
-Proposed Section expenditures must be approved by the Executive Director, or designee, and expenditures over $500 need to be approved by a vote of the affected Section.
-Sections shall incur no obligation unless approved by the Executive Director, or designee.
+Proposed Section expenditures must be approved by the Director of CLE, or designee, and expenditures over $500 need to be approved by a vote of the affected Section.
+Sections shall incur no obligation unless approved by the Director of CLE, or designee.

 Section 5.
 No report, recommendation or other action of any Section shall be considered as the action of the Association or publicized as such unless or until approved or authorized by the Board of Governors.

 Section 6.
-Sections shall be responsible for publishing reports of meeting at least quarterly, and may jointly sponsor, in cooperation with the CLE Committee, at least one CLE program for general Association Membership.
-Sections shall hold at least two general membership meetings per year, one being between January 15 and March 15 for the purpose of election of officers.
+Sections may jointly sponsor, in cooperation with the CLE Committee, at least one CLE program for general Association Membership.
+Sections shall hold at least two general membership meetings per year, one being between March 15 and May15 for the purpose of election of officers.